cerebralideas/maintainable-css-workshop/README.md

 4. Copy the starter code from here to the editor and follow the instructions

 ## Ready?
 Okay, let's get started!

+The challenges are within the project directories.
+The `-starter.*` files are meant to be copied and pasted into a live code editor with output.
+I recommend [Mozilla's Thimble](https://thimble.mozilla.org) or [JSBin.com](http://jsbin.com/).

+The brief instructions are found in the CSS file within a comment.
+If you want more information regarding each challenge, you can refer to the `_docs` directory to find slightly more in-depth discussion and hints for solving the challenges.

+#### As always, ask me anything :)